May 2, 2023: Mosquito Larviding by Truck for Parts of Hallandale Beach, Hollywood, Miramar, Pembroke Park and West Park

 Mosquito

-Yellow Fever, Dengue Fever, West Nile Virus, Zika Virus - these are just a few.
+Yellow Fever, Dengue Fever, West Nile Virus, Zika Virus and Malaria - these are just a few.

 You Can Help Prevent Diseases from Spreading!

-Help reduced mosquito breeding habitats by eliminating standing water in and around your property.
+Help reduce mosquito breeding habitats by eliminating standing water in and around your property.
 The life cycle of a mosquito is approximately seven days.
 They can breed in small amounts of water that collect in containers like bottles, cans, cups, buckets, hoses, planters, drains and in plants such as bromeliads.
 Regularly dump anything that holds water.
 If it's too large to be dumped, apply larvicide to keep the mosquito larvae from developing.
-Some mosquitoes, such as the variety that carries the Zika Virus and Yellow Fever, breed indoors and outdoors and bite any time of the day or night.
+Some mosquitoes, such as the variety that carries Dengue and Yellow Fever, breed indoors and outdoors and bite any time of the day or night.

 Mosquito